jetweston/SecDevChallenge/README_portscan_nmap.yaml.md

 ### Post-Implementation-Validation (PIV)

-1. Further to an ansible playbook variable dump to STDOUT, for each host defined in /etc/ansible/hosts an scan output will be produced and stored in  /tmp  in the format __{inventory_hostname}_scan.txt__:
+1. Further to an ansible playbook variable dump to STDOUT, for each host defined in /etc/ansible/hosts an scan output will be produced and stored in  /tmp  in the format __{inventory_hostname}.{date}__

-localhost_scan.txt
+  example: __localhost.20180722163030__

 ```
-[joseph@effexor SecDevChallenge]$ more /tmp/localhost_scan.txt
+joseph@effexor scans]$ more localhost.20180722163030

-# Nmap 6.40 scan initiated Sun Jul 22 07:07:47 2018 as: nmap -F -oN /tmp/localhost_scan.txt localhost
+# Nmap 6.40 scan initiated Sun Jul 22 16:30:30 2018 as: nmap -F -oN /tmp/SecDevChallenge/scans/localhost.20180722163030 localho
+st
 Nmap scan report for localhost (127.0.0.1)
-Host is up (0.00068s latency).
+Host is up (0.00027s latency).
 Other addresses for localhost (not scanned): 127.0.0.1
 Not shown: 91 closed ports
 PORT      STATE SERVICE